-Figure~\ref{fig:midas_overview} illustrates two rounds of training in \SystemName{}, both comprised of aggregation followed by training, when samples are consistent between participants.
-We show a training session with a total of $ n = 4 $ nodes, samples of size $s = 2$, and $a = 1$ aggregators.
-We denote the set of nodes in the $k$-th sample as $ S^k $ and the subset within $ S^k $ of aggregators as $ A^k $.
-In a given round $k$, the aggregators $A^k$ are activated when the participants of previous sample $S^{k-1}$ push the updated models to them.
-Upon aggregating, the aggregators send this model to all $s$ participants in $S^k$.
-The participants train on their local data and further send their updated model to the next aggregators $A^{k+1}$ as the process repeats.
+To save training resources, \SystemName{} avoids all nodes being involved in the training process every round and instead \textit{(i)} has a subset of online nodes (a \emph{sample}) train the model each round, and \textit{(ii)} refreshes samples each round.
+We refer to nodes belonging to a sample as \emph{participants}.
+Amongst the participants, one node, named the \emph{aggregator}, is responsible for model aggregation during that round.
+This aggregator is selected to be the node with the highest bandwidth capacity as it has to handle incoming model transfers from all participants in a round.
+In each round, participants are randomly sampled from all online nodes using a consistent hashing scheme.
+This sampling mechanism is a key contribution of \SystemName{} and is outlined in~\Cref{subsec:deriving_samples}.

-\SystemName{} tolerates failures and ensures efficient execution in the following ways.
-The number of aggregators $a$ is chosen by the system designer so that at least one reliable node is expected to participate, as it takes only one reliable aggregator to activate all reliable participants in a given round of training.
-Further, each aggregator requires only a fraction $sf$ of models to be successfully received to complete aggregation.
-This success fraction $sf$ also serves in reducing the impact of slow participants (stragglers).
-We ping candidate nodes during sampling until $s$ have responded within a timeout $\Delta t$, to ensure the $s$ participants were all live at the beginning of the round.
-We finally speed up the identification of live participants during sampling, by excluding those that were not active in the last $\Delta k$ rounds.
+\Cref{fig:midas_overview} illustrates two rounds in \SystemName{}, both comprised of aggregation followed by training.
+We show a training session with $ n = 4 $ nodes and sample size $s = 2$.
+We denote the set of nodes in the $k$-th sample as $ S^k $ and the aggregator within $ S^k $ as $ a^k $.
+In a given round $k$, the aggregator $a^k$ is activated when the participants of the previous sample $S^{k-1}$ push the updated models to the aggregator.
+Upon aggregating, the aggregator sends this model to all $s$ participants in $S^k$.
+The participants train the model with their local data and then send their updated model to the next aggregator $a^{k+1}$ as the process repeats.